LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_integrations.md

  <img style="width:800px" src="img/ConvoBuilder/integrations_api_failure.png">

-### Escalation interactions
+### Escalation Integration interactions

-Use an Escalation interaction in a dialog when you want to escalate (transfer) a conversation from a bot to a live agent or from a bot in one bot transfer group to a bot in a *different* group.
+Use an Escalation Integration interaction in a dialog when you want to escalate (transfer) a conversation from a bot to a live agent or from a bot in one bot group to a bot in a *different* group.

 {: .important}
-An Escalation interaction *doesn't* require a supporting LivePerson Agent Escalation integration.
-You specify all necessary information in the interaction itself.
-The [LivePerson Agent Escalation integration](conversation-builder-integrations-liveperson-agent-escalation-integrations.html) is a deprecated but supported feature; we recommend you use an Escalation interaction instead.
+There are two ways to implement an escalation: You can add an Escalation Integration interaction, *as discussed here*.
+Or, you can add an Integration interaction that uses a supporting [LivePerson Agent Escalation integration](conversation-builder-integrations-liveperson-agent-escalation-integrations.html).
+There is no difference between the two approaches when it comes to performance.
+However, use of the Escalation Integration interaction is a simpler, more convenient approach because you specify all necessary information in the interaction itself.
+If you use an Escalation Integration interaction, you *don't* need to create a supporting integration.

 {: .important}
 Implementing a bot-to-bot transfer?
 See [here](conversation-builder-bots-bot-to-bot-transfers.html#manual-transfers) for more information.